Pennsylvania Board of Regents' Cancellation of Gay Actor's School Visit Is Unwise, Education Officials Say - ExBulletin

 In addition to their concerns about Pancholy, some board members also pointed to the district's policy of not hosting overtly political events, news outlets reported.
 The policy was adopted after the district came under fire for hosting a Donald Trump rally during his 2016 presidential campaign.

 District Superintendent Mark Blanchard and nine other senior leaders, including assistant superintendents and district directors of technology, curriculum, legal affairs, human resources, student services and special education, sent Thursday a letter to the board of trustees, faculty and staff asserting that Pancholy's speech should have been authorized.
-Pancholy's representatives shared a copy of the letter with The Associated Press.
+Representatives for Pancholys shared a copy of the letter with The Associated Press.

 Education officials said they were not given a real chance to answer questions or offer advice about the event, which they said was intended to reinforce the importance of equal treatment for all.